ellierutherford/HotelBookingSystem/Diary_Matt.md

 don't need my table of assets and dates, it would be tidier, so forget the AssetBooking class and see what's happening with the query by breaking it into steps.

+Successful in spotting other queries on same start date

 ------